tetratelabs/istio-distro.io/content/community/event/istio-1.9-whats-new.md

 - Closing with Resource Links
 - Exit

 This event will be hosted by Tetrate's own Sean O'Dell.
-See you on 16 February.
+See you on March 2, 2021.